If you are already dealing with facial acne, chances are that other areas of your body are also prone to this inflammatory condition.

 Although it sounds scary, isotretinoin is not all that bad, and many people have said it has completely changed their lives for the better.

-Like any medication, isotretinoin comes with its own set of side effects, and these usually stem from the fact that there will be a lack of lubricating sebum in the body while you’re taking the medication.
+Like any medication, isotretinoin comes with its own set of side effects.
+These usually stem from the fact that there will be a lack of lubricating sebum in the body while you’re taking the medication.

 Lack of lubrication can cause nose bleeds, joint pain, skin dryness and cracking, dry and chapped lips, etc.; therefore, you need to take your moisturizing game up a notch to help you deal with the side effects better.